-1. Use a hardware wallet, or some other cold storage device, to store any cryptocurrency you plan on holding long term.
-A hardware wallet and other cold storage devices put a barrier between your crypto and the internet.
-They will be secured by a private key, which you will have to safeguard somewhere offline.
+- Use a wallet with the private key (aka the recovery phrase) to store any cryptocurrency you plan on holding long term.
+The Abra wallet is one such wallet which puts a barrier between your crypto and the hacker.
+The Abra wallet is be secured by a private key (recovery phrase), which you will have to safeguard somewhere offline.

-2. Make sure all sensitive accounts and services are protected by strong 2FA.
+- Make sure all sensitive accounts and services are protected by strong application-based 2FA.
 Using products like Authy or Google Authenticator will mean that a fraudster will have to physically have control of your phone (not just a ported number) to get access to your passwords.

 - Create multiple email addresses and use burner phone numbers when setting up sensitive accounts such as bank and crypto services.
 Make sure you don’t circulate these other emails and phone numbers and only use them for account sign-in.

 - Make sure you subscribe to enhanced authentication (different carriers have different policies) that require additional identification before someone can access your online phone account to port your phone.
 For example, you can ask a certain carrier to only allow porting of devices in a retail store.
 Other carriers provide 2FA via mobile phone for any types of changes if you select enhanced authentication.
 That way, a hacker can’t port your device unless they have your physical device in the first place.